The Vehicle Lab is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate

-- Some noted individual tires prone to vulnerabilities
+- Cons: Costs the most.
+Some noted individual tires prone to vulnerabilities.

 What to Look for in Toyota Tacoma Tires

 Ideally, you should replace your tires as soon as the tread shows significant wear.
 Most places have laws in place that tell us the minimum depth of tire treads.
 Some manufacturers also put marks on their tires that show when the tire is ready to be replaced.